European initiatives

 Germany:

-The Initiative for the Abolition of Hunting is an alliance of individuals, groups and organizations that no longer want to support the daily madness in German forests.
-For ethical and ecological reasons, it rejects the continuation of hunting in Europe and pursues the goal of a general hunting ban through rational and effective public relations work as well as political influence.
-It was deliberately founded as an initiative rather than an association and does not want to compete with animal and nature protection organizations, but rather work integratively.
-The initiative sees itself as a network of associations and individuals that unites the forces of all those who want to advocate for wildlife in field and forest.
+The Abolition of Hunting Initiative is an alliance of individuals, groups and organisations who no longer wish to support the everyday madness in German forests.
+On ethical and ecological grounds, it rejects the continuation of hunting in Europe and pursues the goal of a general hunting ban through rational and effective public relations work as well as political influence.
+It was deliberately founded as an initiative and not as an association, and it does not wish to compete with animal and nature conservation associations, but rather to work in an integrative way.
+The initiative sees itself as a network of associations and individuals that unites the forces of all those who wish to advocate for the wild-living animals in field and forest.

 https://abschaffung-der-jagd.de